alex-maleno/Fuzzing-Module/README.md

 ## Introduction

 This repository contains a README which explains the concept of fuzzing and why one would want to fuzz.
 The README goes on to teach anyone familiar with Computer Science how they can start fuzzing their own projects using the three examples ("problem1", etc.) in the repository.
+We have designed this module to be completed on a mac system, windows users can still complete the module but will need to use the virtual machines.

 ## What Is Fuzzing?